nhtnhanbn/nhtnhanbn.github.io/_repository/vcesimultaneity.md

 Also note that when Nhan observes Scheelite to be 14 light years away (at Wolf 1061) is not simultaneous with when Scheelite (not at Wolf 1061) observes Nhan to be 14 light years away.

 As an aside, the classic full twin paradox can be resolved using special relativity alone, without relying on "acceleration" (in the sense of being in a non-inertial frame of reference).
+It is worth noting that it is a misconception that dealing with acceleration requires general relativity - in fact, general relativity is only required when dealing with curved spacetime and special relativity can account for acceleration just fine, it is just more complicated to do so.
 Here is a scenario to consider that involves no acceleration.
 Say Scheelite is always at constant velocity.
 Scheelite is already at velocity when they pass the Earth, at which point Scheelite and Nhan set their clocks/ages to the same time (as in the scenario just considered), that is Scheelite does not accelerate as they leave Earth.
 As Scheelite passes Wolf 1061, Wolfram, travelling at the same speed in the opposite direction, passes Wolf 1061.
 As the positions of Scheelite and Wolfram coincide, Wolfram sets their clock/age to equal Scheelite, that is Scheelite/Wolfram do not accelerate around Wolf 1061.
 As Wolfram passes Earth and the positions of Wolfram and Nhan coincide, they make their observations, that is Wolfram does not accelerate as they arrive at Earth.
-There is no acceleration in this scenario, one reality must be true.
-I will not present a solution here.
+There is no acceleration in this scenario, but Scheelite and Wolfram are different frames of reference with velocities equal in magnitude and opposite in direction.
+One reality must be true, the solution is left as an exercise for the reader.

 #### Clock synchronisation, symmetry of time dilation and proper time